 We will keep this page updated as to status, you can order any time you are comfortable with the delay.
 If you order elsewhere, MAKE SURE they have one in stock as some dealers are not as honest as we are about availability, sorry for the delays!

-We carry all the RMC wah wah pedals, the RMC1, RMC2, RMC3, Picture wah, Wizard wah, Wheels of Fire wah and Joe Walsh Signature Series wah.
+We carry all the RMC wah wah pedals, the RMC1, RMC2, RMC3, Picture wah, Wizard wah, Wheels of Fire wah, Joe Walsh Signature Series wah, and the RMC10 and RMC11.
 These are all RoHS compatible and fuzz friendly.

 The Real McCoy Custom 3 (RMC3) is the world's first (and only) fully tunable self-contained wah.
 Vari-Tune circuit controls include: